Glossary of Ryan White HIV/AIDS Program-Related Terms

 Financial Status Report (FSR - Form 269)

-A report that is required to be submitted within 90 days after the end of the budget period that serves as documentation of the financial status of grants according to the official accounting records of the grant recipient organization.
+A report that is required to be submitted within 90 days after the end of the budget period that serves as documentation of the financial status of grants according to the official accounting records of the recipient organization.

 Federal agency within HHS responsible for ensuring the safety and effectiveness of drugs, biologics, vaccines, and medical devices used (among others) in the diagnosis, treatment, and prevention of HIV infection, AIDS, and AIDS-related opportunistic infections.
 The FDA also works with the blood banking industry to safeguard the nation's blood supply.